Hopac/Hopac/Docs/Programming.md

 In the previous section the **guard** combinator was used to encapsulate the protocol for interacting with the custom timer server.
-This worked because the service provide by the time server is idempotent.
+This worked because the service provided by the time server is idempotent.
 If a client makes a request to the time server and later aborts the request, that is, doesn't wait for the server's reply, it causes no harm.
 Sometimes things are not that simple and a server needs to know whether client actually committed to a transaction.
 Hopac,